alexwine36/Portfolio/apps/portfolio/content/projects/avid-data-extractor/index.md

 hero: jon-tyson-vVSleEYPSGY-unsplash.jpg
 ---
 # The problem
-  - The reviews we receive need to be viewable to managers
+  - Managers needed to be able to access received customer reviews regarding the sales team, design selection, warranty and construction process.
 # The Solution
-  - scrape Avid Reports website for information on reviews
+  - Developed scraping algorithm to collect aggregated results from Avid Reports.
-  - save to PostgreSQL database for reporting
+  - Saved collected results to PostgreSQL database to pull into Tableau.
+Once in Tableau, these results were used for performance dashboards.